paradisebunny/daffodil/gameplay.md

 ## Combat
 When the adventurers encounters hostile enemies, the action is structured in the following manner:

-1. Determine Surprise
-2. Roll Initiative
+1. Roll Initiative
-3. Party that won the roll acts first (moving, casting spells, attacking, etc.).
+2. Party that won the roll acts first (moving, casting spells, attacking, etc.).
 Results take effect.
-4. Party that lost the roll acts.
+3. Party that lost the roll acts.
 Results take effect.
-5. The round is completed.
+4. The round is completed.
 Start over from step two if combat has not been resolved.

-#### Determine Surprise
-A group of characters or monsters cannot be surprised if they are already aware of the presence of the adversaries.
-If both or one is not, roll for surprise: there is a 2 in 6 chance for the group to be surprised.
-If a side is surprised the other side gets a free round of actions before the initiative roll!
 #### Rolling Initiative
 Each side rolls a d6 for Initiative, highest roll wins.
+If one side surprise the other, they roll with advantage.
 The winning side acts first (moving, attacking, and spell casting).
 The losing side follows after.
 If the initiative roll is tied both sides are acting simultaneously.
 #### Types of Attacks
 A melee attack is an attack made at close quarters (near).
 Ranged attacks are attacks with ranged weapons such as a bow or sling.
 When firing ranged attacks into melee, randomly determine if friend or foe is attacked.
 #### The Attack Roll